 - Confusion and unusual thoughts or behavior.

-- Liver problems that can lead to nausea, stomach pain, and jaundice (a condition that turns the skin, eyes, and mouth yellow).
+- Liver problems can lead to nausea, stomach pain, and jaundice (a condition that turns the skin, eyes, and mouth yellow).

 - Problems with infertility and sex drive.

 OxyContin is a highly prescribed drug used to manage strong pain.
 People commonly abuse it to experience euphoric highs.
-This is because using OxyContin creates a sudden rush of dopamine in the brain.
+This is because using OxyContin creates a sudden dopamine rush in the brain.
 This satisfying feeling might lead people down the path of addiction.
 Some of the other side effects OxyContin can create include:

 - Jerky muscle movements, spasms, and reduced reaction to stimuli.

 - Slowing of the heart and lungs, which limits oxygen delivery to the rest of the body, including the brain.

 - Effects on the gastrointestinal tract include severe constipation and persistent vomiting.

 - When injected, it OxyContin can block the bloodstream, causing infection and even putting the user at risk for AIDS or HIV.

 Many opioid abusers start out by taking pills from a family member’s medicine cabinet, thinking that these prescription medications are safer than an illicit (illegal) drug.
 What they typically fail to realize is that prescription opioids affect the same area of the brain that heroin does, making them highly addictive.
 Once users become hooked on opioids, they start on a path that can be extremely difficult to leave.